-The Dean's list includes the names of the top 5% of non-graduating students by faculty or school, registered in 30 hours or more in their first three years of undergraduate study.
+The Dean's list includes the names of the top 5% of non-graduating students in their degree, by faculty or school, registered in 30 hours or more or 15h or more with a fall or winter term co-op placement, in each academic year of undergraduate study of their first undergraduate degree.
 The selection is made after the undergraduate examination results are available in the spring.